 When Mary isn’t beaming with pride over the school, she is usually beaming with pride over her family.
 She enjoys traipsing all over the state and country supporting both of her children and her husband in their mountain bike racing aspirations.
 When she is not cooking an extremely healthy, vitamin, mineral, protein-packed, carb-loaded, and perfectly balanced meal for her athletes, she is doing her own biking, hiking, Nordic skiing, and of course, reading.
 Contact Mary: email@example.com

-Erin Williamson is a co-teacher in the upper elementary classroom.
-She has a master’s degree in special education and is a certified elementary school teacher.
+Erin Williamson is the lead teacher in the lower elementary classroom.
+She has a master’s degree in special education and is a certified elementary school teacher and Montessori school teacher.
 She has been a teacher for 14 years, mostly in the public schools.
 At the beginning of her career she became instantly intrigued and fascinated with the philosophy and teaching approach of Maria Montessori when she taught preschool at Children’s House Montessori in Durango.
 Since then, she has taught kindergarten, first grade, middle school (as a resource teacher) and the Affective Education program (for students with challenging behavioral and emotional needs, K-5th grade).
 She is thrilled to be back in a Montessori setting.